 Policy 4-5-f.2.
 In accordance with Policy 4.5-f.2.
-The project shall provide a minimum of 66.67% of the gross site acreage in open space uses (Required Open Space).
+The project shall provide a minimum of 66.67% of the gross site acreage (less public dedicated right-of-ways) in open space uses (Required Open Space).
 A minimum of 50% of the gross site acreage shall be in the form of Exterior Open Space.
 Policy 4.5-f.3.
 A minimum of 33.33% of the gross site acreage shall be provided in one large contiguous open space land area.